jmonlong/scCNAutils/README.md

 ## Todo

-- Example on public data.
+- Add metacell-based CNA calling.
-- Add multi-samples capability and graphs.
+- Try to use Seurat's functions (e.g. Louvain with gamma and UMAP).
-- Add meta-cell based CNA calling.
+- Example on public cancer data.